fluxcd/helm-operator/docs/faq.md

 1. increasing the `--charts-sync-interval`; this causes the queue to be less heavy occupied at the cost of detecting mutations less rapidly
-1. using multiple Helm operator instances, i.e. by having one operator per namespace; namespace scoping is possible by configuring the `--allow-namespace` flag
+1. using multiple Helm Operator instances, i.e. by having one operator per namespace; namespace scoping is possible by configuring the `--allow-namespace` flag

 ### I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?